 Phytoplanktons are a source of primary producers in the aquatic food chains.

-- Commonly known as microalgae, they are autotrophic planktons
+- Commonly known as microalgae, they are autotrophic plankton.

-- Dinoflagellates and diatoms are two main types of phytoplanktons
+- Dinoflagellates and diatoms are two main types of phytoplankton.

 Zooplanktons are consumers that feed on phytoplankton.